Whiteknight/whiteknight.github.com/drafts/6model.md

+---
+layout: post
+categories: [Parrot, 6model]
+title: 6model and Parrot
+---

-I had been planning to get to work on some of the things that Rakudo had requested involving Packfiles next, but after talking to plobsing we've decided to hold off on those things for now and push them off until towards the end of summer.
-He instead is interested in starting to do some concurrency work now, and I'm going to set my sights on the meta-object model instead, along with offering a little bit of help for the concurrency project.
+I had been planning to get to work on some of the things that Rakudo had requested involving Packfiles next, but after talking to plobsing we've decided to hold off on those things for now and push them off until the end of summer.
+He's given me the abbreviated version of the requests, and they sound doable, but I have a lot of research left to do before I feel competent talking about those things here on my blog, much less roll my sleeves up and start fiddling with the code.
+He instead is interested in starting to do some concurrency work now, and I'm going to set my sights on the meta-object model instead.
+I've also volunteered to offer some support for the concurrency project.

 The general priorities for the 4.0 release, roughly sorted in order of both what we want and what I think people are actually going to be working towards,